johnwcowan/r7rs-work/MaybeEither.md

 `(maybe-bind `*maybe mproc1 mproc2* ...`)`
 `(either-bind `*either mproc1 mproc2* ...`)`

 Monadic bind.
-If *maybe* is Nothing / a Left, it is returned at once.
+If *maybe* is Nothing / a Left, it is returned at once without invoking any more *mprocs*.
 If it is a Just/Right, its payload is applied to *mproc1*, which returns a Maybe/Either.

-This algorithm is repeated with the result of each *mproc* instead of *maybe/either* until the *mprocs* are exhausted, and the final result is then returned.
+The algorithm above is repeated with the result of each *mproc* instead of *maybe/either* until the *mprocs* are exhausted, and the final result is then returned.